espocrm/documentation/administration/formula.md

 Attribute name usually is the same as a system field name.
 Fields are listed in Entity Manager > ... > Fields.

-Attribute names must be wrapped in quotes.
-E.g. `'assignedUserId'`.

 Field types having multiple attributes:

 * Link fields have two attributes: *fieldId*, *fieldName*.